-If consummated, in whole or in part, these potential consolidations, acquisitions and investments could result in decreased revenues and reduced or delayed demand for our wireless infrastructure, including as a result of any anticipated integration of networks and businesses or a consolidation of duplicate or overlapping parts of networks.
+See note 8 to our condensed consolidated financial statements for a discussion of recently completed and pending customer consolidations.
+These consolidations could result in decreased revenues and reduced or delayed demand for our wireless infrastructure, including as a result of any anticipated integration of networks and businesses or a consolidation of duplicate or overlapping parts of networks.
 We expect that any termination of customer contracts as a result of these transactions would be spread over multiple years as existing contracts expire.

 In addition, Sprint merged with Nextel in August 2005, resulting in the combined company's use of two separate wireless technologies.
 During 2010, Sprint announced Network Vision, a multi-year network enhancement project to improve network speed, quality and efficiency and consolidate their multiple network technologies, including the elimination of their narrow-band push-to-talk network, referred to as iDEN.
-Sprint expects the Network Vision deployment to reach 250 million people by the end of 2013.
+Sprint expects the Network Vision deployment to reach 200 million people by the end of 2013.